 Do You Have What it Takes to Become a Surgical Tech?

 According to the BLS, the key surgical tech career skills include stress management, physical dexterity, physical and emotional stamina, and professional integrity.
-Before deciding on the career and selecting a training program, make sure a career as a technician is right for you.
-If you imagine surgical assisting as a glamorous experience akin to television medical dramas, you should ask your surgeon or physician what really goes on in during a procedure.
+Before deciding on the career and selecting a training program, make sure a career as a surgical technician is right for you.
+If you imagine surgical assisting as a glamorous experience akin to television medical dramas, you should ask a surgeon or physician what really goes on in during a procedure.
 Realistic questions to ask yourself before committing to a degree or training program include:

 Explore Surgical Tech Training